xtrangeloop/xtrangeloop.github.io/_posts/2024-01-01-Space-Odyssey.md

 Through many tears, I tried to think about the joy we would experience and wanted to make plans while Anisa was still with me, because I wanted to feel like she was part of this journey.
 Unfortunately, that was too much for me and I was only able to capture the idea of places we might vaguely want to experience.
 Leaving all the details and minutiae until after her death.

+This idea was space.

-This is a document of our journey through time and space.
+This will document our journey through time and space.

 I will share my heartfelt emotions as I attempt to traverse the world sans Anisa.
 At the very least, this will be a place to reflect and share this journey with our friends.